garlic0x1/intercept_proxy/README.md

 # intercept_proxy
 The C program opens a socket to proxy your browser through.
-On reciving a request, send.sh lets us edit the request before it is sent using netcat.
+On recieving a request, send.sh lets us edit the request before it is sent using netcat.
 Traffic is stored in the current directory.

 # todo
 add https